Uninsured Car Accidents in Phoenix

 We also represent drivers in underinsured motorist claims.
 If an at-fault driver has low insurance limits and you have significant damages, there may not be enough money to compensate you for your losses fully.

-After making a recovery from the defendant’s insurance, a personal injury lawyer can help you bring a claim against your own insurance policy even if your limits are not higher than the at-fault driver.
-This process means that even if you are in an accident with a driver with low insurance limits, you may still get fully compensated for your losses, including any expenses you incur due to the collision.
+After making a recovery from the underinsured driver's insurance, a personal injury lawyer can help you bring a claim against your own insurance policy even if your limits are not higher than the at-fault driver.
+This process means that even if you are in an accident with an underinsured driver, you may still get fully compensated for your losses, including any expenses you incur due to the collision.
 Often this helps accident victims pay their medical bills and provide for their families while they cannot work and recover from injuries.

 Who Can Recover Compensation Through a UM Claim?